weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 The existence of a fixed point of c is the essential part of the theorem.
 The proof actually furnishes a constructive method for locating the fixed point.

-Proof Pick xq € X arbitrarily, and define {x,) recursively, by setting (44) X41 = a(x,) n=0,1,2,...).
+Proof Pick xq  \in  X arbitrarily, and define {x,) recursively, by setting (44) X41 = a(x,) n=0,1,2,...).
 Choose c < I so that (43)holds.
 For n> I we then have dX 41, Xp) = d(a(X,), 9(x,-1)) < cd(x,, X,- 1).